 Jessica Rodriguez, Co-Chair

 Jessica is a co-chair of the ComSciCon Miami franchise.
-She is a first year Ph.D. student at Florida International University in the Earth Systems Science program researching science communication under major advisor Dr. Mahadev Bhat.
+She is a Ph.D. student at Florida International University in the Earth Systems Science program researching science communication under major advisor Dr. Mahadev Bhat.
 She has a B.S. degree in Biology and Interdisciplinary Studies with a minor in Psychology.
 As an undergraduate student, she worked on a project at Rare Species Conservatory Foundation as a Tropical Conservation Research Intern and served as a research assistant in the Feeley Lab.
 Jessica is also a full-time Research Development Officer in FIU’s College of Arts, Sciences, and Education, where she also worked for a year as a Communication and Outreach Assistant for the School of Environment, Arts, and Society and for six months as a Program Coordinator for the Master's in Organizational Science Program.